-The typical diet of a parakeet normally just includes seeds, however this does not mean that this is the best parakeet diet.
-There are nutritional needs and considerations that should always be kept in mind when providing food for your parakeet.
+The typical diet of a parakeet normally just includes seeds, however, this does not mean that this is the best parakeet diet.
+Some nutritional needs and considerations should always be kept in mind when providing food for your parakeet.
 Such as how active your pet parakeet is compared to wild birds, the energy exerted by a domesticated bird will be different than a wild one, as well as the Vitamin D synthesized due to exposure to the sun.

 Seeing as how our budgie friends can also develop heart diseases such as atherosclerosis, the diets we give our pets will determine how long they will stay with us, and how happy they will be.
 According to Valerie Campbell, D.V.M., “60% of the birds presented for autopsy showed signs of nutritional deficiency.”
 This is a very sad and unfortunate situation many bird owners face, so there absolutely must be a balance in the nutritional content in the diet of parakeets.
 This means the best parakeet food for them includes a mix of fruits, vegetables, seeds, and nuts; a mix of proteins, carbohydrates, fats, and minerals & vitamins.

-The usual nutrition deficiency in parakeet diets is simply because the interest has only existed since the early 1990s, when the Association of Avian Veterinarians and the board certification for avian veterinarians was established.
-For the longest time we have accepted that parakeet diets are simpler than ours.
+The usual nutrition deficiency in parakeet diets is simply because the interest has only existed since the early 1990s when the Association of Avian Veterinarians and the board certification for avian veterinarians was established.
+For the longest time, we have accepted that parakeet diets are simpler than ours.
 The science was simply just too undeveloped.
-Until now, where interest and attention to the diets of budgies has soared.
+Until now, where interest and attention to the diets of budgies have soared.